 Appendix 8.
 Instrument Rosters.
 A number of rosters are used to organize information during various parts of the interview.
 This appendix identifies these rosters and shows how they were used in different parts of the survey.
 It also lists the variable names, titles, and reference numbers for the various instrument rosters used in each interview.

 Appendix 9.
-Family Process and Adolescent Outcome Measures.
+Family Process and Adolescent Outcome Measures..
 This document summarizes the creation procedures for the various scales and indexes created by Child Trends, Inc. The appendix also presents the results of Child Trends' statistical analyses of the scales, indexes, and a number of related attitude and behavior variables.

 Appendix 10.
-CAT-ASVAB Scores.
+AT-ASVAB Scores.
 This appendix discusses the administration of the Armed Services Vocational Aptitude Battery (ASVAB) to NLSY97 respondents.
 Topics include an explanation of the computer-adaptive test, the scoring of the ASVAB, and the variables available in the NLSY97 data set.

 Appendix 11.
 Collection of the Transcript Data (High School).
 This appendix describes the survey materials used to collect data in the two waves of the NLSY97 Transcript Survey and explains the procedures and criteria for data entry and coding.
 It also lists specific details about individual Transcript Survey variables.